The easy way to a sustainability strategy

 On the one hand, these intensive workshops are a clear investment in time, but they also require an open attitude and the mindset to break out of classic ways of thinking.
 Finding the right values and then developing a roadmap that keeps the added values in focus and is not subordinated by other goals such as sales turnover is just as much a challenge as preparing for the second step and involving employees and customers.
 Because in some cases it can also mean that customers on the one hand but also employees on the other hand are no longer a perfect fit.
 Not every customer and every employee fits the new values.

 From our experience, an externally hosted series of workshops can use agile methods to map out an itinerary for the various interests of management that can lead a company into the paths of sustainability in a coordinated way and create added value with often more than one addressee.

-The challenge: Mid-sized companies want to engage with sustainability.
+Mid-sized companies want to engage with sustainability.
 However, you still lack the big picture and a priority of the different approaches.

-The solution: Value-based strategies enable measurability of success while providing an opportunity to sharpen a holistic view of the myriad sustainability activities.
+Value-based strategies enable measurability of success while providing an opportunity to sharpen a holistic view of the myriad sustainability activities.

-The approach: In a joint workshop, sharpen the perspective and identify the right addressees and name their added value.
+In a joint workshop, sharpen the perspective and identify the right addressees and name their added value.
 Be it customers and their willingness to pay, employees and their attractiveness as employers, or suppliers and their cooperation in a spirit of partnership.